ltalignani/mkdocs-bash-scripts-collection/docs/Fastq/Fastq.md

 Where `P` is the probability that the base call is incorrect.

 ### Common Encoding Schemes
+FASTQ files combine nucleotide sequences and corresponding quality scores.
+Each quality score is `Phred-scaled`, meaning it’s a logarithmic measure of the probability that a base was called incorrectly.
+To store these scores efficiently in text format, they are encoded as `ASCII characters`, and different sequencing platforms (and versions) have used different encoding schemes.

 | Encoding             | ASCII Range | Phred Score Range | Offset |
 | -------------------- | ----------- | ----------------- | ------ |